 D. The interpreter will demonstrate ability to identify and respond effectively to the presence of a variety of dysfluency patterns and symptoms.

 1. Demonstrate ability to detect dysfluent language.

 2. Develop rich skill sets for responding to dysfluency, (e.g., 1st or 3rd person narrative, description, team interpreting strategies, hearing/hearing interpreter teams, deaf/hearing interpreter teams, trilingual teams).

-3. Demonstrate skill in judging when/how/who to share knowledge/evidence of possible language dysfluency in an effective, accurate, and helpful manner, including helpful resources, and/or outside help.
+3. Demonstrate skill in judging when/how/with whom to share knowledge/evidence of possible language dysfluency in an effective, accurate, and helpful manner, including helpful resources and/or outside help.